 Develop an in-service program explaining NRTW to your organization.
 You can tailor the program to address issues of importance to your patients, managers, coworkers and other staff members.

 Talk to your organization's newsletter editor or enlist the help of someone with desktop publishing skills.
 Let them know what events you have planned.
 Promote activities via newsletters, flyers, posters, brochures, your website, e-mail and

 advertisements.
 You might also consider a bulletin board or portable display that can be placed in different locations.

 To attract attention to your organization's celebration, deliver NRTW products or treats and a

 press release about your event or campaign to radio and television stations.
 On-air personalities may talk about receiving these gifts and explain what NRTW is about.
 Write a public service announcement (PSA) for your NRTW events.
-Most stations will run your PSAs throughout the week as time permits, free of charge.
+Most stations will run your PSA throughout the week as time permits, free of charge.

 Sponsor a traffic report on a popular local radio station.
 The station might even provide the sponsorship for free as a public service announcement.
 Your staff will enjoy hearing their profession recognized on air as they drive to and from work.

 Celebrate NRTW in the weeks leading up to the event by holding an open house in each of your imaging areas.
 Have food, prizes and activities for your staff.

 This is a great opportunity for others at your workplace to find out what is happening in your area, reinforce patient safety, provide informal education, showcase new technology and meet fellow employees.
 Announce the event through the newsletter and e-mail.